Laricuquejo/My-stuff/studies/lpi/topics-lpi.md

 Price:
 HDD: Hard disks are generally cheaper per gigabyte of storage compared to SSDs.
 SSD: Solid-state disks are typically more expensive but offer better performance and durability.
+DNS stands for Domain Name System.
+It's like the internet's phone book.
+When you type a website's domain name (like example.com) into your web browser, your computer needs to find out the numerical address (IP address) associated with that domain name to connect to the website's server.
+DNS servers are responsible for translating human-readable domain names into IP addresses and vice versa.

+In simpler terms, DNS helps your computer find the right website when you type in its name.
+It's a crucial part of how the internet works, ensuring that you can easily access websites using their domain names instead of having to remember a long string of numbers for each site.